hanshen95/hanshen95.github.io/_pages/about.md

 ---

 I am currently a Ph.D. student advised by Porf.
 [Tianyi Chen](https://chentianyi1991.github.io/) at [RPI](https://www.rpi.edu/).
 I was fortunate to join Prof. Tianyi Chen's group as the first Ph.D. student and grow with the research group till today.
-My research generally focuses on optimization algorihthms, bilevel learning and reinforcement learning.
+My research generally focuses on algorihthm development for machine learning.

 ## Research